SubhMSFT/CosmosDBLoadTestCode/README.md

 # MongoDB to Azure Cosmos DB for NoSQL Migration
 Azure Cosmos DB LoadTest Sample Code
 * An Azure Cosmos DB for NoSQL container with a throughput of 20,000 RU/s
 * Item size of 0.2 KB
 * Operations primarily to be tested: point read and upsert
 * 5,000 async writes including 40% creates and 60% increments (using Patch API)
 * 10 threads
-* Java SDK v4 4.36.0
+* Java SDK v4 4.36.0 (initially) --> upgraded to v4 4.42.0
 * Account configured with Direct Connectivity mode, Session Consistency
 * Test VM: South Central US
 * Azure Region hosting Azure Cosmos DB: South Central US

 Java SDK v4 code for Azure Cosmos DB for NoSQL Perf Test done for a customer. <br>
-If you have queries on code below, drop me a note at: sugh @ microsoft dot com
+If you have queries, drop me a note at: sugh @ microsoft dot com

 Outline of load test code
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------